 4. The X-15 catastrophe

 The North American X-15 was a Hypersonic aircraft that traveled at such high altitudes that most of its operating pilots were qualified as astronauts.
 Michael J. Adams was one of them.
 He was a pilot of extraordinary skills, who won numerous prestigious trophies.
 In 1965, he was selected for the United States Air Force Manned Orbiting Laboratory program as a pilot.
 And in 1966, he became a part of the North American X-15 program.

 His X-15 flight on 15 November 1967, was as usual, but soon after reaching a cruising altitude of 50.38 miles, some on-board electrical disturbances affected the inertial system and boost guidance computer causing the plane to be disoriented.
 Unnoticed by the pilot, after a planned wing-rocking maneuver, the vehicle’s heading started banking towards the right.

 The heading drift further increased while the X-15 was travelling at a speed of Mach 5 (3,400 miles), during this he finally recognized that he was in a Hypersonic spin.
 Adams was able to recover from the spin, but soon he found himself in a nosedive position at Mach 4.7.
-He slammed into the California desert at 6,400 kilometers per hour (4,000 mph) and was killed instantly.
+The plane crashed somewhere in the Californian desert at a staggering speed of 6,400 km/h, which killed him instantly.

 3. Decompression Soyuz 11

 Russian’s Soyuz 11 was the first and the only space mission to land on world’s first space station Salyut 1.
 The mission crew comprising of three Russian cosmonauts were killed upon re-entry after a three-week space stay.
 Later investigations revealed that the crew died due to suffocation which was induced by multiple mechanical failures, crippling the life support systems on the manned space craft.
 The recovery team found the crew dead.